8 days Escorted Tuscan Food & Wine Tour with options to extend your stay.

 Participants will have the unique opportunity of sampling several Slow Food Presidia products -high-quality, traditional foods and beverages at risk of “extinction” - and other local delicacies from Slow Food recommended quality producers, such as:

 the wine of Nobile di Montepulciano and Brunello vineyards

 The Certaldo Onion.
 Giovanni Boccaccio has already written about it in his 6th book of the

 Decameron.
 The onion was inserted into the town seal of Certaldo.
-The seal, formed by two shields, white and red, with the onion enthroned on the white part, bears the motto "By nature I am strong and sweet, and I still like those who stay and those who work."
-The Certaldo Onion, therefore, can be considered a cornerstone in the identity of the town; symbol and flag of a rural civilization with ancient traditions.
+The seal, formed by two shields, white and red, with the onion enthroned on the white part, bears the motto "By nature, I am strong and sweet, and I still like those who stay and those who work."
+The Certaldo Onion, therefore, can be considered a cornerstone in the identity of the town; the symbol and flag of a rural civilization with ancient traditions.